-Issu Issue 21: The Nature of the Built Form Rep ID Name / Organisation Summary of Representation Ian Smith English Heritage Bradford has a particularly distinctive City Centre and, unique amongst most of the Cities in the north, a building material which is used consistently across the City (certainly up to the 1950s anyway).
-We welcome the intention for the Area Action Plan to provide detailed guidance for each of the proposed allocations.
-However, as we have pointed out in our comments above, the design guidance in the plan needs to make it clear where the development of a site is likely to impact upon a heritage asset and the considerations that need to be taken into account in order to ensure that these assets are not harmed.
-When considering speculative, unallocated, sites, proposals should also be assessed against not only the documents set out in this Section but should also have regard to the guidance contained in the respective Conservation Area Assessment.
+Issue 21: ssue 21: The Nature of the Built Form Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required guidance for each of the proposed allocations.
+However, as we have pointed out in our comments above, the design guidance in the plan needs to make it clear where the development of a site is likely to impact upon a heritage asset and the considerations that city centre. need to be taken into account in order to ensure that these assets are not harmed.
+The Council recognises the potential need for Masterplans, Development When considering speculative, unallocated, sites, proposals should also be assessed against not only the documents set out in this Section but should also have regard to the guidance contained in the respective Conservation Area Assessment.
 For sensitive or complex sites, the local planning authority should produce detailed Masterplans Design Briefs to guide their development.

-Issue Issue 22: Built Form and Use of Natural Resources

-Rep Name / Summary of Representation
+Issue 22: Bui Issue 22: Built Form and Use of Natural Resources Rep ID Name / Organisation Summary of Representation No Comments Received

-ID Organisation

-ĺ No Comments Received

-Issu Issue 23: Green Infrastructure and Open Space within the City Centre Rep ID Name / Organisation Summary of Representation Bev Lambert Environment Agency The text currently lacks any definition of green infrastructure, or local context to help quantify the importance of green infrastructure and green space in Bradford.
+Issue 23: Green Infrastructure and Open Space within the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Bev Lambert The text currently lacks any definition of green infrastructure, or local context to help quantify Environment Agency the importance of green infrastructure and green space in Bradford.
 Whilst the city park in Centenery Square provides open space it does not constitute green infrastructure.
-The challenge for the AAP is to identify opportunities to create and enhance green spaces in a holistic manner so that they provide social and economic enhancements for the city without being ecologically sterile.
+The challenge for the AAP is to identify opportunities to create and enhance green spaces in a holistic manner so that they provide social and economic enhancements for the city without being ecologically sterile. and this has been strengthened in the Publication Draft document.

-Issu Issue 24: Biodiversity in the City Centre Rep Name / Summary of Representation ID Organisation Bev Lambert The text makes no reference to the intrinsic value of biodiversity, nor Environment Agency the aim of enhancing it, as set out in objective 8.
-The next draft of the AAP needs a coherent and measurable strategy to enhance the biodiversity value of the AAP area.
+Issue 24: Issue 24: Biodiversity in the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Bev Lambert The text makes no reference to the intrinsic value of biodiversity, nor the aim of enhancing it, as set out in objective 8.
+The next draft of the AAP needs a coherent and measurable strategy to strengthen planning guidance on Environment Agency to enhance the biodiversity value of the AAP area.
+Biodiversity in the AAP and has strengthened this in the Publication Draft.